 Our board-certified dermatologists in our office can diagnose seborrheic dermatitis on clinical examination, but a skin biopsy, as well as other lab tests, may be done to rule out other possibilities.

-While there is not a cure for seborrheic dermatitis, there are many treatment options to control the symptoms.
+While there is not a cure, our board-certified dermatologists are able to provide many treatment options to control the symptoms.
 Patients with this condition can expect remissions and relapses, but with appropriate treatment, an improvement in the condition should happen relatively quickly.

 Some treatment options include:

 When it comes to managing your skin’s health, it is important to choose an experienced and knowledgeable specialist.
 To find out more about treatment options, schedule an appointment to meet with one of our board-certified dermatologists in Grosse Pointe by calling our office at 313-884-5100.